Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Data Availability Statement

 \section{Data Availability Statement}

-A version of the data set, all codes used in simulations and empirical data analyses, and supporting information are available at our GitHub repository \url{https://github.com/andreluza/butterfly_occupancy.git}.
-Habitat covariates (CORINE) and elevation were downloaded from \url{https://inpn.mnhn.fr/habitat/cd_typo/22} and \url{https://sdi.eea.europa.eu/catalogue/srv/api/records/3473589f-0854-4601-919e-2e7dd172ff50}, respectively.
-The $1 \times 1$km spatial grid was downloaded from: \url{https://observatoire-fauna.fr/ressources/publications?typePublication
+A version of the dataset, all codes used in simulations and empirical data analyses, and the supporting information are available on GitHub (\url{https://github.com/andreluza/butterfly_occupancy.git}).
+The dataset, supporting information, all codes used in simulations and empirical data analyses, and the results (RData) are also available on Zenodo (\url{https://doi.org/10.5281/zenodo.19633172}).
+Habitat covariates (CORINE) and elevation (EU-DEM) were downloaded from \url{https://inpn.mnhn.fr/habitat/cd_typo/22} and \url{https://sdi.eea.europa.eu/catalogue/srv/api/records/3473589f-0854-4601-919e-2e7dd172ff50}, respectively.
+The $1 \times 1$ km spatial grid was downloaded from: \url{https://observatoire-fauna.fr/ressources/publications?typePublication